 Project SHINE (Students Helping in the Naturalization of Elders) offers Hamilton students the opportunity to help the local community by working together with refugees and immigrants.
 Student participants work one-on-one or in small groups with adult learners in English classes at the Utica Board of Cooperative Education Services (BOCES) ACCESS Site and the Adult Learning Center at the Mohawk Valley Resource Center for Refugees (MVRCR).
 While Hamilton students provide a much needed service to the Utica area, many find that they learn just as much as they teach.
 Students generally participate in Project SHINE through an academic course, though students who have participated in project SHINE through a course are allowed to volunteer in subsequent semesters.
 Listen to a podcast about refugees in Utica.
+Registration for Project SHINE is happening now.
+Register here.

 In 2004 Project SHINE was brought to Hamilton through the efforts of the Arthur Levitt Public Affairs Center with support provided by a grant from Temple University's Center for Intergenerational Learning and Learn & Serve America.
 Here at Hamilton, Project SHINE continues to engage students in the local community, as students, immigrants, and refugees build intercultural and intergenerational relationships.